jeanbaptistemorin/firely/README.md

 `./gradlew :firely-plugin:publishToMaven -c plugin.gradle`

-2. Building the project:
+2. Create a firebase project for `com.busbud.android.firely.sample` and copy the google-service.json in the /firely-sample repository

-`./gradlew assembleDebug`
+2. Build the project: `./gradlew assembleDebug`